Last Updated: 4 months ago

 Understanding individual hearing needs

 Remember that your hearing loss is personal.
 Your hearing chart is unique; every hearing aid model is designed to cover some range and types of hearing loss.
 You are limited to the hearing aid brands in the market and the type of customers the manufacturers would like to serve.
-That’s why the FDA allowed over-the-counter hearing aids to open up the market.
-For the longest time, the hearing aid manufacturers only wanted to serve people with moderate to profound hearing loss.
+That’s why the FDA allowed over-the-counter hearing aids to open the market.
+For a long time, hearing aid manufacturers only wanted to serve people with moderate to profound hearing loss.

 Importance of a comprehensive hearing assessment